All Episodes

 On the other hand, the Republican Party, in George W. Bush, the sitting president, and in John Sidney McCain, the presidential candidate, led the way for immigration and amnesty.

-Plotting his reelection strategic to the Senate.
+He's in Sedona plotting his reelection strategy to the Senate.

 Somebody much smarter than I am is going to have to explain all of this to me.